mbarkhau/sbk/READMEv2.md

 > Aside: The work done in this section preceeded the release of Trezor Shamir Backup, which has many
 > similarities to it.
 The wordlists of both are composed with similar considerations for length, edit distance and
 > phonetic distinctness.
 The most significant difference is the greter redundancy in the mnemonic encoding of SBK as
-> compared with SLIP0039, both in terms of two separate encodings for the same data as well as the error correction
-> codes.
+> compared with SLIP0039.

-### Prelude on Phsyical Deterioration
+### Prelude on Physical Deterioration

 The most diligently implemented software cannot protect your secrets from physical deterioration and distruction.
-We do have physical artifacts that have been preserved for centuries, provided they were protected from weather, fluctuations in humidity, exposure to light, from insects and if they used materials that did not break down in chemical reactions.
+There are books, scrolls and tablets that have been preserved for centuries, provided they were protected from weather, fluctuations in humidity, exposure to light, from insects and if they used materials that did not break down in chemical reactions.

-If you want enough of your shares to survive until they are needed, there are simple ways to protect them from deterioration.
+If you want your shares to survive until they are needed, there are simple ways to protect them from deterioration.
 Here are some inexpensive suggestions, ordered by increasing level of paranoia:

  - Write clear, non-cursive and readable characters.
- - Use a pen archival ink that is inert, fast drying and does not smear.
+ - Use a pen with archival ink.
+Ideally, such ink is inert, dries quickly and does not smear.
- - Use a [pouch laminator][href_wiki_puche_laminator] to protect against the elements.
- - Use a letter punch to stamp the share on a metal plate.
  - Use [acid-free paper][href_wiki_acid_free_paper].
+ - Use a [pouch laminator][href_wiki_puche_laminator] to create protective seal against the elements.
+ - Use a number punch set to stamp the share data onto an aluminium plate.
+Such a plate is safe from rust and if kept at ground level, should survive a house fire.
+ - Use products from [billfodl](https://billfodl.com/] or [cryptosteel](https://cryptosteel.com) which can survive hotter fires (no affiliation).

-The first point may be confusing to you if you assumed you would use a printer to create the shares.
-If you still trust printer manufactururs to create products that perform even the most rudimentary of their advertised functions, namely creating a faithful physical copy, then you may find [David Kriesel's][href_dkriesel_xerox_fail] [work on such products](https://www.youtube.com/watch?v=c0O6UXrOZJo) enlightning.
-This is to speak nothing of their ability to create a device that is connected to a network without introducing security vulnerabilities.
+The first item may be confusing to you.
+Couldn't the whole issue of readable handwriting be sidestepped by simply printing the shares?
+Wouldn't printing the shares also be much more convinient?
+If you still trust printer manufactururs to create products that perform even the most rudimentary of their advertised functions, namely creating faithful physical copies, then you may find it enlightning to review [some of the work](https://www.youtube.com/watch?v=c0O6UXrOZJo) of [David Kriesel's][href_dkriesel_xerox_fail].
+If printer manufacturers cannot even do this job right, how much confidence should we place in their ability to create devices that cannot be exploited while being connected to a network.

-Suffice it to say, don't trust your printer farther than you can throw it.
-SBK provides templates in [A4 format][href_sbk_template_a4] and [US-Letter format][href_sbk_template_us_letter] for you to print, but these are only to make it easier for you to create shares.
+Suffice it to say, I reccomend you do not trust your printer farther than you can throw it.
+SBK provides templates in [A4 format][href_sbk_template_a4] and [US-Letter format][href_sbk_template_us_letter] for you to print, but these do not contain any secret information and are only to make it easier for you to create shares.
 You will have to manually write down all of the data for your `salt` and `shares`.

 [href_wiki_acid_free_paper]: https://en.wikipedia.org/wiki/Acid-free_paper